Polarization Multi-Image Synthesis with Birefringent Metasurfaces: Introduction

 Like previous approaches to opto-electronic filtering, our system uses optics to reduce the computational complexity of spatial filtering operations to a pixel-wise summation that is independent of filter size.
 However, compared to previous approaches it offers several advantages.
 First, it is compact because it avoids beamsplitters and other bulky refractive elements.
 Second, by increasing the number of coded measurements from two to four, it can synthesize spatial filtering operations corresponding to any linear combination of two target filters (and thus an infinite set of spatial filtering kernels) by changing only the digital summation weights.
 Third, the spatial filtering kernels can be designed to match a prescribed depth or wavelength dependence, thereby producing synthesized images that have no equivalent post-capture, digital counterparts.
 Fourth and finally, by capturing multiple images on distinct polarization channels instead of spectral channels, we can enforce the functionality of the system without introducing assumptions about the scene's material properties.
 As a result, this is the first compact (single-optic) demonstration of snapshot incoherent image processing suitable for real-world scenes.

 We apply our system to various optical image processing tasks and perform evaluations in simulation and with a prototype camera.
-In addition to providing the code and data for the specific results in this paper\footnote{\url{https://github.com/DeanHazineh/Multi-Image-Synthesis}}, we also create and release a much larger open-source package, called D-Flat, for comprehensive end-to-end metasurface design\footnote{\url{https://github.com/DeanHazineh/DFlat}}.
+Visit the project page\footnote{\url{https://deanhazineh.github.io/publications/Multi_Image_Synthesis/MIS_Home.html}} for more discussion.
+In addition to providing the code and data for the specific results in this paper, we also create and release a much larger open-source package, called D-Flat, for comprehensive end-to-end metasurface design\footnote{\url{https://github.com/DeanHazineh/DFlat}}.

 We summarize the contributions of this paper as follows: \begin{itemize} \item We propose a metasurface-based architecture to capture four images simultaneously on different polarization channels.
 Although the measurements are theoretically not independent, we demonstrate that in practice they can all be engineered and utilized. \item We introduce a generalization of two-channel opto-electronic filtering to multiple channels and demonstrate that gradient descent with a suitable regularizer can find solutions that operate well under standard imaging conditions. \item We design several image-synthesis systems that display new functionalities relative to previous work by virtue of metasurface co-optimization.
 We present validation for the design theory by comparison to numerical field solvers and experiment. \end{itemize}